Clare Crawley’s Ex-Fiance, Benoit Beauséjour-Savard, Reacts To Her Being Named ‘The Bachelorette’

 After a tumultuous turn on Juan Pablo Galavis’ season of The Bachelor — where she ended as runner-up in 2014 — and two unlucky stints on Bachelor in Paradise, fans thought Clare had finally found her forever love when she accepted Benoit’s proposal on The Bachelor Winter Games: World Tells All special in 2018.
 But it wasn’t long before the couple posted a joint breakup announcement to Instagram.
 In a lengthy message, the exes admitted that they had trouble navigating their relationship in the real world and away from ABC’s cameras and dream dates.

-The couple noted that they still think “the world” of each other and that they still care for each other “very deeply,” and that appears to still be the case based on Benoit’s classy congratulatory message to Clare.
+The couple noted that they still think “the world” of each other and that they still care for each other “very deeply.”
+This is likely still the case based on Benoit’s classy congratulatory message to Clare.

 Clare has already said that her long overdue stint as The Bachelorette means she now knows what she wants out of a partner and what she won’t put up with.